Bira/octopus-carnival/_drafts/wir-mm-4e-marut.md

     - lets-read
 ---

-Maruts firts appeared in Third Edition (or perhaps in 2e Planescape) as a type of Inevitable, a Lawful Neutral outsider.
+My first contact with Maruts was in Third Edition, where they were a type of Inevitable, a Lawful Neutral outsider.
+It could be that they predate that edition (though AD&D was all about modrons instead).
 Here, they appear only on the Monster Manual.

 ## The Lore